-There are many signs of hope and evidence of God at work in our Diocese.
+- 1. There are many signs of hope and evidence of God at work in our Diocese.
 We have welcomed new clergy and leaders, we have ordained or licensed many more called to commit their life to Christ.
-We have responded to a pandemic with innovation, strength, and grace, caring for our communities and each other.
-We have seen new worshiping communities grow and develop, and we have faced many of the major issues in society with courage, working towards net zero, committing to racial justice and engaging with Living in Love and Faith.
+We have responded to a pandemic with innovation, strength and grace, caring for our communities and each other.
+We have seen new worshiping communities grow and develop, and we have faced many of the major issues in society with courage; working towards net zero, committing to racial justice and engaging with Living in Love and Faith. - 2.
 And yet we are living in a complex and challenging world.
-Our society is experiencing seismic changes; global pandemic, Brexit, persistent racism, growing inequalities, the climate crisis, the ongoing digital revolution, debates over human identity, and international conflict, are disrupting and changing both society, and communities.
+Our society is experiencing seismic changes; Covid-19, Brexit, racism, growing inequalities, the climate crisis, the ongoing digital revolution, debates over human identity, and international conflict, are disrupting and changing both society, and communities. - 3.
 The Church of England, beset by numerical and financial decline, reflecting less and less the diversity of English society, has struggled to embody a Christ-centred vision and life to that society.
-Covid-19 roused and challenged Christians in new ways at a time when the Church of England was renewing its own vision and shared strategic direction.

-That said, there are signs of opportunity, of people looking for meaning, questioning old ways of working and living, an increasing focus on mindfulness, work-life balance, kindness to each other, and a craving for community.
-We also see people demand more from corporations and leaders around inequality, justice, and the environment.
+Covid-19 has roused and challenged Christians in new ways at a time when the Church of England is renewing its own vision and shared strategic direction. - 4.
+At the same time, there are signs of opportunity, of people looking for meaning, questioning old ways of working and living, an increasing focus on mindfulness, rest and kindness and a craving for community.
+We also see people demand more from corporations and leaders around inequality, justice and the environment. - 5.
 Our Diocese is diverse and full of challenges and opportunities and this strategy is our response.
-It celebrates and builds on the best of what is, and thinks radically about new ways of working, living, and worshipping.
+It celebrates and builds on the best of what is, and thinks radically about new ways of working, living and worshipping.
 We have imagined what can be, and discerned how, in the coming years, together we can better work, serve, and be together in our God-given calling.
-It is founded on months of engagement, prayer, and discernment across the Diocese.

-This strategy aligns with the National Vision and Strategy, and yet powerfully reflects local realities on the ground in the Diocese.
-It also seeks to live out the five Marks of Mission of the Anglican Communion, and so aims to:

-- Witness to Christ's saving, forgiving, reconciling love for all people - Build welcoming, transforming communities of faith - Stand in solidarity with people who live in poverty and need - Challenge violence, injustice and oppression, and work for peace and reconciliation - Protect, care for, and renew life on our planet.

-Above all, together, we are HERE WITH YOU among the communities of and around Bristol, Swindon, South Gloucestershire, Chippenham, and Wiltshire, where God has placed us.
+It is founded on months of engagement, prayer and discernment across the Diocese. - 6.
+This strategy aligns with the evolving national church strategy, and yet powerfully reflects local realities on the ground in the Diocese.
+It also seeks to live out the five Marks of Mission of the Anglican Communion, and so aims to: - Witness to Christ's saving, forgiving, reconciling love for all people. - Build welcoming, transforming communities of faith. - Stand in solidarity with people who live in poverty and need. - Challenge violence, injustice and oppression, and work for peace and reconciliation. - Protect, care for and renew life on our planet. - 7.
+Above all, together we are HERE WITH YOU among the communities of and around Bristol, Swindon, South Gloucestershire, Chippenham and Wiltshire where God has placed us.
 Here with our neighbours who Christ has called us to serve.
 Here, engaged with the challenges and opportunities into which the Holy Spirit leads us.

-OUR VISION.
-OUR MISSION.
-OUR VALUES.

-OUR VISION FOR THE FUTURE IS:
+OUR VISION

+8. Our vision for the future is: